Communication Arts and Design

 What you study in our program is all up to you.
 We are a versatile program formulated for creative people.
 We are not a traditional fine arts major or communications major—we have combined studio arts, digital design, and communications into a single program where you get a well-rounded foundation and the ability to choose your area of focus.

-You will start with our diverse foundations courses, which include theory, digital design, and studio courses.
+You will start with our foundations courses, which include drawing, photo/video, and digital imaging (graphic design).
 They will give you an opportunity to explore the history, culture, techniques, and materials encompassed in the world of Art and Design.
-As a student within our program, you get to choose which creative track is right for you.
+From there, you will choose from one of our three specializations.

 Specializations